zarina-n/interview-prep/html/README.md

 - are scalable
 - can be printed with hight quality in any resolution

-## How can we allow the browser to tll the location using HTML Geolocation API?
+## How can we allow the browser to tell the location using HTML Geolocation API?

 It uses JavaScript to give the latitude and longitude to the backend server.
 It can be created as follows